microsoft/VSExtensibility/New_Extensibility_Model/Samples/VSProjectQueryAPISample/README.md

 If the users know which metadata they would like to obtain, they may filter that information `ByName` if that metadata contains a ByName method.

 In the snippet below, we call `OutputGroupsByName` to get specific Output Groups.
 The Project System Query API will add valid output group to the results, and invalid groups are skipped over.
-In this case, results will contain three output groups: `Build`, `XmlSerializer`, and `SourceFiles`.
+In this case, results will contain three output groups: `Built`, `XmlSerializer`, and `SourceFiles`.

 ```csharp
 var result = querySpace.Projects